xiongrxchn/IntelBri.github.io/index.md

 ![](Images/cracking.png)

-In order to analyze the patterns of different defects, Short-time Fourier transform (STFT) is used to divide the long time Z-axis acceleration signal into short parts and calculate the Fourier transform on each part to get the sinusoidal frequency and phase content of Z-axis acceleration signal developing with time.
+In order to analyze the patterns of different defects, Short-time Fourier transform (STFT) is used to divide the long time Z-axis acceleration signal into short parts and calculate the Fourier transform on each part to get the complex frequency, amplitude and phase content of Z-axis acceleration signal developing with time.
+As shown in the figure, the time-frequency ditributions of Z-axis acceleration signal vary between the Upheaval, Pot Holes and Cracking.

 ![](Images/stft.png)

 ![](Images/interfacing_GPS.png)